-Example 11A Reinsurance contract asset Example 11B Reinsurance contract asset CU CU Estimat (recove tes of the present value of future cash inflows eries) (270) (270) tes of the present value of future cash outflows ım paid) 260 Estimat tes of the present value of future cash flows (10) 30 Risk ad ljustment for non-financial risk (18) (18) Fulfilme ent cash flows (28) 12 Contrac ctual service margin of the reinsurance contract held (a) 28 (12) Reinsu rrance contract asset on initial recognition The effe ect on profit or loss will be: Profit / (loss) on initial recognition (a) Applying paragraph 65, the entity measures the contr held at an amount equal to the sum of the fulfilment c For reinsurance contracts held there is no unearned p instead there is a net cost or net gain on purchasing th ash flows and any cash rofit as there would be fo flows arising at that date.
+Example 11A Reinsurance contract asset Example 11B Reinsurance contract asset CU CU Estimat (recove tes of the present value of future cash inflows pries) (270) (270) tes of the present value of future cash outflows um paid) 260 Estimat tes of the present value of future cash flows (10) 30 Risk ad ljustment for non-financial risk (18) (18) Fulfilme ent cash flows (28) 12 Contrac ctual service margin of the reinsurance contract $held^{(a)}$ 28 (12) Reinsu rrance contract asset on initial recognition The eff ect on profit or loss will be: Profit / (loss) on initial recognition (a) (a) Applying paragraph 65, the entity measures the contractual service margin of the reinsurance contract held at an amount equal to the sum of the fulfilment cash flows and any cash flows arising at that date.
+For reinsurance contracts held there is no unearned profit as there would be for insurance contracts but instead there is a net cost or net gain on purchasing the reinsurance contract.

-Example 12-Measurement subsequent to initial recognition of groups of reinsurance contracts held (paragraph 66)
+Examples 12A and 12B-Measurement subsequent to initial recognition of groups of reinsurance contracts held (paragraph 66)